-- Approximately one hour prior to surgery, you will be taken to the holding area and your family will be shown to the waiting area.
-You will be assigned a number, which will be given to your family.
-In the waiting room, we have a tracking board in which your family can track your number through the surgical process. - Vou will receive antibiotics and fluids through your I.V. - An anesthesiologist will meet with you and you may be given medication to help you relax. - You will meet your surgical team and the surgeon will mark the correct surgical site.
+- Approximately one hour before surgery, you'll be taken to the holding area and your family will be shown to the waiting area.
+You'll be assigned a number, which will be given to your family.
+In the waiting room, we have a tracking board on which your family can track your number through the surgical process. - You'll receive antibiotics and fluids through your IV. - An anesthesiologist will meet with you and you may be given medication to help you relax. - You'll meet your surgical team and the surgeon will mark the correct surgical site.